Custodio García Rovira

+Early life

+José Custodio Cayetano García Rovira was born on March 2, 1780 in the then small town of Bucaramanga, in the province of Socorro, part of the Viceroyalty of the New Granada, in what is now Colombia.
+His father was Juan de Dios García Navas and his mother Rosa Rovira de García.

+He was baptized one month later on April 2, 1780, in the parish of Señor San Laureano y Real de Minas de Chiquinquirá.

 Education

+García Rovira completed his early studies in Bucaramanga, at the school of Felipe Munar, where he received his primary education.
+After finishing this stage, in 1795, García Rovira began efforts with the rector’s office of the Colegio Real y Seminario de San Bartolomé (Royal College and Seminary of San Bartolomé) to obtain a scholarship to continue his education.

+After meeting all the requirements, García Rovira moved to the capital of the viceroyalty, Santafé de Bogotá, where on July 9, 1796, he appeared before the rector’s hall of San Bartolomé, presided over by Dr. Manuel Andrade, accompanied by his sponsor and teacher, Don Emigdio Benítez, to receive the red scholarship of the Bartolinos.
+That day, his noble background was approved, and he was admitted as a student at the College.

+At the San Bartolomé, he completed his secondary studies, where he studied various subjects such as Latin, theology, philosophy, mathematics, literature, and canon, Roman, and Spanish law.
+His passion for languages became evident, and he learned Greek, French, and Italian.
+He also took an interest in the arts, learning poetry, painting, and music, often playing Haydn sonatas on the harpsichord.

-García was the son of Juan de Dios García Navas and Rosa Rovira de García, he was born on March 2, 1780, in Bucaramanga, in the province of Socorro, part of the Viceroyalty of the New Granada, in what is now Colombia.
-He attended the Colegio Mayor de San Bartolomé in Santafé de Bogotá, where he graduated in 1799 with a degree in Philosophy, and in 1804 he got his degree in Civil Law, and later a Doctorate in Theology.
-He also attended the Saint Thomas Aquinas University where he studied Painting and Music, later receiving a degree in Fine arts; on April 29, 1809, García also received his doctorate in Law and was officially received as a lawyer by the Royal Audiency of Santafé de Bogotá.
+In 1799 he graduated with a degree in Philosophy, and in 1804 he got his degree in Civil Law, and later a Doctorate in Theology.
+He also attended the Saint Thomas Aquinas University where he continued studying Painting and Music, later receiving a degree in Fine arts; on April 29, 1809, García also received his doctorate in Law and was officially received as a lawyer by the Real Audiencia de Santafé (Royal Audiency of Santafé de Bogotá).
 He later returned to San Bartolomé this time as a professor in the areas of Algebra, Mathematics, Trigonometry, Philosophy Metaphysics, and Ethics.

 García's appetite for knowledge made him a celebrated figure in the Tertulias, and salons of the Bogotá.
-He formed part of the Tertulia Literaria del Buen Gusto, that was hosted in the house of doña Manuela Sanz de Santamaría de González Manrique, where many other prominent figures like Francisco José de Caldas, José Fernández Madrid, Camilo Torres Tenorio, Alexander von Humboldt, Francisco Antonio Ulloa among others.
+He formed part of the Tertulia Literaria del Buen Gusto, that was hosted in the house of doña Manuela Sanz de Santamaría de González Manrique, where other prominent figures like Francisco José de Caldas, José Fernández Madrid, Camilo Torres Tenorio, Alexander von Humboldt, Francisco Antonio Ulloa among others.
 He also attended the Tertulia Eutropélica, that congregated in the house of Manuel del Socorro Rodríguez and also the Tertulia of Antonio Nariño, where they studied the ideas and works of Montesquieu, Rousseau and Voltaire.

-Because of his extensive education, he was known as El Estudiante (The Student).
+Because of his education, he was known as El Estudiante (The Student).